Updated October 2021

 We’ll be honest—getting an IUD is not fun.

 Despite all the “horror stories” you may have seen on the internet, most women say IUD insertion just feels like a really bad menstrual cramp.
-You’ll likely feel a pinch as the IUD is inserted, but the good news is that the pinch only lasts a few minutes.
+You’ll likely feel a hard cramp as the IUD is inserted, but the good news is that the discomfort only lasts a short time.

 Most women say the discomfort is mild to moderate, so it may help to take an over-the-counter painkiller an hour before the insertion.
 It is also easier and more comfortable to place an IUD during your period.